sergiye/openhardwaremonitor/README.md

  - Power suppliers
  - Laptop batteries

+### Additional features

+ - `Remote web-server` mode for browsing data from remote machine with custom port and authentification.
+ - `Hide/Unhide` sensors to remove some data from UI and web server.
+ - Multiple `Tray icons` and `Gadget` for selected sensor values.
+ - `Light`/`Dark` themes with auto switching mode.
+ - Custom `color-themes` from external files - You can find some examples [here](https://github.com/sergiye/openhardwaremonitor/tree/dev/themes)
-Supports `Portable` mode for storing temporary driver file and settings configuration next to the executable file.
+ - `Portable` mode for storing temporary driver file and settings configuration next to the executable file.
-Supports `Light`/`Dark` themes with auto switching mode.
-Supports (manual only) checking for updated versions.
+ - `Updated versions check` - manually from main menu.

-Some sensors are only available when running the application as administrator.
+ Note: Some sensors are only available when running the application as administrator.

-### `Light`/`Dark` themes example
+### UI example with `Light`/`Dark` themes

 [<img src="https://github.com/sergiye/openhardwaremonitor/raw/master/themes.png" alt="Themes" width="300"/>](https://github.com/sergiye/openhardwaremonitor/releases)